NitinMa2/hack-the-north-2023/README.md

 ## 🚧 Challenges we ran into

 The biggest challenge we ran into created the project that we have.
 We originally all wanted to do a hardware hack and do something cool with sensors, breadboards and microcomputers but didn't manage to get our hands on enough to persue a full hardware project.
 But, we were able to instead pivot to a different class of project and still include hardware in the form of a little dancing motor.

 ## 🏅 Accomplishments we're proud of

 We're most proud of ourselves for meeting each other.
 Most of us had the opportunity of teaming up with people we were already familiar with but instead decided to get out of our comfort zone and meet new people.
-We all learned new things from each other and were exposed to new perspectives on existing things. [some concluding sentence maybe]
+We all learned new things from each other and were exposed to new perspectives on existing things.
+The experience has led made us more hungry for similar experiences in the future!

 ## 📖 What we learned